Today I’m sharing 9 easy ways you can live in the moment. First, ask yourself – what does your dream life look like?

 Back when I got my first job after college, I really didn’t know what I wanted to do.
 It was a small corporate office, so I tried to act like a sponge and learn as much about each business department as possible.
 At the time, I thought climbing the corporate ladder was the right path to follow.

-So I made a plan to save enough money to quit my job, go back to school, and find my calling.
-It’s my personal mission to live every day with intention.
+So I made a plan to save enough money to quit my job, go back to school, and started this blog.
+It’s my personal mission to live in the moment each day.

 I know sometimes it can feel like we have little control over our lives, but I am a firm believer that we can choose to be happy.
 My dream life is being able to mindfully choose how I spend each day.
 From choosing which thoughts to fill my mind, to what I eat, to my environment, and how I spend my money.
-I want to live my life on purpose because I know our intention creates our reality.
+I want to live in the present moment because I know our intention creates our reality.

 My late twenties looks very different than when I was in my early twenties.
 I no longer dream about climbing the corporate ladder because I’m clear on what I truly value.
 I created my dream job and love what I do.
-I know how choosing to live more with intention can improve your life, so here are a few ways I’ve been living my life on purpose:
+I know how choosing to live in the moment can improve your life.
+Here’s some easy ways to help you live in the moment.

 - 6 steps to living with intention: A beginner’s guide